 Bar represents fraction of US average grid generation (~480 GW)

-10,000 launches × 1,030 t methane = 10,300 thousand tonnes per year, or roughly 500 Bcf of natural gas—1.4% of US production.
+10,000 launches × 1,030 t methane = 10,300 thousand tonnes per year, or roughly 500 Bcf of natural gas, or 1.4% of US production.
 Surprisingly plausible given the scope of the project.

 Musk's thesis is that terrestrial grid capacity is the bottleneck for AI scaling.
 His solution requires massive amounts of that same bottlenecked grid to manufacture and launch orbital panels.